FarmBot-Docs/farmbot-software/v15/docs/troubleshooting/connecting-farmbot-to-the-internet.md

 ## Express v1.1+

-For Express v1.1+ kits, simply connect an Ethernet cable between the Ethenet port on the Farmduino Express and your router.
+For Express v1.1+ kits, simply connect an Ethernet cable between the Ethernet port on the Farmduino Express and your router.
 Then proceed through the configuration process and select the **Ethernet** option when prompted.

 ![farmduino express v1.1 with ethernet port labeled](_images/farmduino_express_ethernet.jpeg)